 - Grace Digital Internet Radio

-- Nintendo devices (USB/Ethernet can work for some devices; Nintendo Switch DOES work on WiFi)
+- Nintendo devices (USB/Ethernet can work for some devices; except for the Nintendo Switch, which can connect to wifi.

 - Roku (some versions MIGHT work, please contact the Help Desk if you cannot get it to function)

 - Wireless personal printers (USB cable required)

 - Personal wireless access points (Apple Airport Express e.g.)